 What inflation means for you

-Wage growth continues to outstrip the rate of inflation, with pay including bonuses currently at about 4%.
+Wage growth continues to outstrip the rate of inflation, with average weekly earnings including bonuses 5.6% higher in the three months to February compared to the same period a year earlier.

 Inflation and your pension

-Although inflation remaining at 2.2% in the year to August will dominate headlines for the next few days, it is actually September’s inflation rate that is usually considered most important.
+September’s inflation number is usually considered the most important inflation rate of the year for those reliant on the State Pension.
 That’s because the increase in prices over the year to this point is usually used to calculate the rate at which certain allowances and benefits, including the State Pension, are increased the following April.

-Under the ‘triple lock’ guarantee, the State Pension is guaranteed to rise by the highest of 2.5% September’s inflation figure, or earnings growth.
-Earnings figures for the three months to July are used for the yearly increase, so unless inflation jumps sharply next month, the State Pension is likely to increase by 4%You can find out more about this in our guide What is the pension triple lock?
+Under the ‘triple lock’ guarantee, the State Pension is guaranteed to rise by the highest of September’s inflation figure, earnings growth, or 2.5%.
+Earnings figures for the three months to July are used for the yearly increase, and given that these stood at 4.1%, that means that the State Pension increased by this amount in April, meaning an annual rise of around £473 for those receiving the new State Pension and £361 for those on the basic State Pension.
+You can find out more about this in our guide What is the pension triple lock?

 What does it mean for interest rates?

-The Bank of England raised the base rate fourteen consecutive times since December 2021 to try to dampen inflation, and made its first base rate reduction for over four years in August, taking the rate from 5.25% to 5%.
-With August’s inflation number holding steady at 2.2%, many are expecting that well see the next rate cut in November rather than this month, although it is by no means a foregone conclusion.
+The Bank of England raised the base rate 14 consecutive times since December 2021 to try to dampen inflation, and made its first base rate reduction for over four years in August 2024, taking the rate from 5.25% to 5%.
+This was followed by a further quarter-point cut in November 2024 and another in February 2025, which means the base rate is currently at 4.5%.
+The base rate was held at this level in March, although many are expecting a cut in May.

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.